KittyGiraudel/sass-compatibility/README.md

 ### Bundler

-Once you have Ruby installed you need to install the `Bundler` gem, and use it to install the required gem dependencies.
+Once you have Ruby installed you need to install the `bundler` gem, and use it to install the required gem dependencies.

 ```sh
 gem install bundler